Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Introduction

 In addition to spatial confounding, ecological data analyses are often complicated by preferential sampling.
 Preferential sampling refers to the situation where the selection of sampling locations is dependent on the spatial processes of interest \citep{pati2011bayesian, diggle2010geostatistical}.
 For example, in our motivating MPA analysis, it may be that data are collected where they are easily accessible (e.g., close to the shoreline) where fish abundance might be low due to higher impacts from land-based activities including fishing \citep{campbell2020fishing, cinner2013global}.
-Preferential sampling has been shown to produce biases in parameter estimation or spatial prediction \citep{diggle2010geostatistical, pati2011bayesian, gelfand2012effect, schliep2023correcting}. \cite{diggle2010geostatistical} proposed the foundational geostatistical model that accounts for preferential sampling using a shared spatial random effect between a response model and a point process model. \cite{pati2011bayesian} proposed a Bayesian hierarchical model for which there is a theoretical guarantee that the posterior distributions of the model parameters are consistent and a proper posterior can be derived for the parameters regarding the degree of preferential sampling. \cite{gelfand2012effect} proposed a simulation-based approach to assess the effect of preferential sampling on spatial prediction. \cite{schliep2023correcting} proposed a weighted composite likelihood approach for estimating spatial covariance parameters under preferential sampling when the focus is on spatial prediction.
+Preferential sampling has been shown to produce biases in parameter estimation or spatial prediction \citep{diggle2010geostatistical, pati2011bayesian, gelfand2012effect, schliep2023correcting}. \cite{diggle2010geostatistical} proposed the foundational geostatistical model that accounts for preferential sampling using a shared spatial random effect between a response model and a point process model. \cite{pati2011bayesian} proposed a Bayesian hierarchical model for which there is a theoretical guarantee that the posterior distributions of the model parameters are consistent and a proper posterior can be derived for the parameters regarding the degree of preferential sampling. \cite{gelfand2012effect} proposed a simulation-based approach to assess the effect of preferential sampling on spatial prediction. \cite{cecconi2016preferential} proposed Bayesian hierarchical models for both continuous and discretized spatial domains with several case studies to examine the effect of preferential sampling on inference and prediction. \cite{schliep2023correcting} proposed a weighted composite likelihood approach for estimating spatial covariance parameters under preferential sampling when the focus is on spatial prediction. \cite{shirota2022preferential} extended the Bayesian hierarchical model used for preferential sampling to bivariate outcomes, applying possibly different specifications of point processes to each outcome.
+In particular, they studied how the specifications of point processes and degrees of dependence between bivariate outcomes influence inference and prediction.